Qarj/webimblaze-server/README.md

-# webinject-server 0.1.0
+# webimblaze-server 0.1.0

-WebInject Server is a project for running WebInject over http.
+WebImblaze Server is a project for running WebImblaze over http.

 Run an existing script via a GET.
-Example: http://localhost/webinject/server/run/?path=test.test
+Example: http://localhost/webimblaze/server/run/?path=test.test

 Or submit a test script to run using POST.

-The main WebInject project is here: http://qarj.github.io/WebInject
+The main WebImblaze project is here: http://qarj.github.io/WebImblaze

 ## Deploy on Windows

-To get WebInject Server working there are additional dependecies on Python 3, Apache and mod_wsgi.
+To get WebImblaze Server working there are additional dependecies on Python 3, Apache and mod_wsgi.
 The setup is explained in the project test-results-dashboard.
 Rather than repeat the instructions here, it is no harder to actually deploy the other project.
 So do that now and the dependencies will be satisfied.